loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 === Compiler interface for creating stacks
 In the current implementation of #ln, all stacks are heap-allocated.
-This can lead to unnecessary overhead, and can be a blockage for using the language on more restricted platforms such as embedded devices.
-To alleviate this, giving the developer the option to allocate stacks on the system stack would work (maybe as a compiler flag or as a linked library).
+This can lead to unnecessary overhead, and can be a hindrance for using the language on more restricted platforms such as embedded devices.
+To mitigate this, giving the developer the option to allocate stacks on the system stack would work (maybe as a compiler flag or as a linked library).